shipwright-io/build/docs/buildrun.md

   - `spec.buildRef` - Specifies an existing `Build` resource instance to use.

 - Optional:
-  - `spec.resources` - Refers to the compute [resources](https://kubernetes.io/docs/concepts/configuration/manage-compute-resources-container/) used on the container where the image is build.
+  - `spec.resources` - Refers to the compute [resources](https://kubernetes.io/docs/concepts/configuration/manage-compute-resources-container/) used on the container where the image is built.
   - `spec.serviceAccount` - Refers to the SA to use when building the image. (_defaults to the `default` SA_)

 ### Defining the BuildRef